 I ignore so much or I’d feel life was too bizarre!

 So, are these new morning people in his sleep-dream state or are they hallucinations?
 I am not sure.
 These ‘people’ are talking to him?
+Or is that, too, hallucination?

 In addition to the new morning ‘visitors,’ My Love has ‘visitors’ who come between four and seven in the late afternoon.
 Evidently, his guests, who have been appearing for months, just sit and then leave without saying a word to him.
-He never can describe them but always asks me if I know where they are or if I have seen them.
+He never can describe them but always asks me if I know where they went or if I have seen them.

 I routinely tell him I was in the kitchen and must have missed seeing them leave.
 He accepts that.